The Premier's Debating Challenge

 In any given debate a team will field four members.
 Those members can change from debate to debate, so a team can in fact be made up of a large squad of students.
 The students can be from any year equal to or below the age division in which the team is entered (for example, a Year 10 student can debate in a Years 11 and 12 team).
 When a school enters two teams in the same age division, a student cannot appear for both of those teams, so Team (A) needs to have a different and separate squad from Team (B).

 Schools can enter the challenge by completing the online entry forms which can be found using the red button at the top of this page.
-For the Years 11 and 12 age division, that deadline is Monday 14 February 2022.
-The deadline for the other divisions is Tuesday 1 March 2022.
+For the Years 11 and 12 age division the deadline to enter is Wednesday 15 February 2023.
+The deadline for the other divisions is Wednesday 1 March 2023.
 We’ll email you as soon as we’ve processed your school’s entries.

 The entry fee for the Premier's Debating Challenge is $95.00 per team.
 Schools will automatically be debited for this amount once they submit their entry form.
 Please advise your school’s finance department that this will occur, and note that fees are due on entry and cannot be refunded even where teams might subsequently withdraw.